lokal-profil/runeberg/README.md

 A library and command line application for downloading and parsing works from [Projekt Runeberg](http://runeberg.org).

+## Installation

+You can install the Runeberg from [PyPI](https://pypi.org/project/runeberg/):

+    pip install runeberg

+It is supported on Python 3.6 and above.

 ## Usage as a command line application

 After installing `runeberg` simply call the program to get a paged output of